jcs090218/JCSUnity/docs/ScriptReference/Events/JCS_WaitDestroySoundEndEvent.md

 # JCS_WaitDestroySoundEndEvent

-Ensure while playing the sound, this gameobject does not get destroyed.
+Ensure while playing the sound, this game object does not get destroyed.

 ## Variables